jamesrwilliams/quick-save/README.md

 # Quick Save

 Utility script for saving forms fields to localStorage using data-attributes.
 Makes testing form applications quicker.
+Quick-save uses the element type (i.e `input` or `textarea`) and the name attribute to generate a localStorage key for the data.

 ## Usage